Sud Aviation Caravelle

-The Sud Aviation SE 210 Caravelle is a French jet airliner produced by Sud Aviation.
+The Sud Aviation SE 210 Caravelle is a rear-engine narrow-body jet airliner produced by French Sud Aviation.

 It was developed by SNCASE in the early 1950s, and made its maiden flight on May 27, 1955.

-It included some de Havilland designs and components developed for the de Havilland Comet.
+It included some de Havilland designs and components developed for the de Havilland Comet, the first jet airliner.
 SNCASE merged into the larger Sud Aviation conglomerate before the aircraft entered revenue service on April 26, 1959, with Scandinavian Airlines System (SAS); 282 were built until production ended in 1972.
 It was ordered by airlines on every continent and operated until its retirement in 2005.

 The short-range, five-abreast airliner is powered by two aft-mounted Rolls-Royce Avon turbojet engines, allowing a clean low wing.

 The configuration was later retained in many narrow-body aircraft and regional jets.

 The initial I, III and VI variants could seat 90 to 99 passengers over 1,650 to 2,500 km.